google/peoplemath/README.md

 ### Local machine

-The easiest way to work on the front end is to use the [Angular CLI](https://cli.angular.io/) (`ng serve`, `ng test` etc), after an `npm install` to install the dependencies.
+The easiest way to work on the front end is to use the [Angular CLI](https://cli.angular.io/) (`npx ng serve`, `npx ng test` etc), after an `npm install` to install the dependencies.

 In development mode, the CLI will [proxy](https://angular.io/guide/build#proxying-to-a-backend-server) API requests to a backend running on `localhost:8080`.
-To run the backend server locally, install the [Go toolchain](https://golang.org/dl/) (1.14 or later), run `go build` in the `backend` directory, and run the resulting `peoplemath` binary.
-(You can do `go run .` in the `backend` directory as a shortcut to compile and run the backend in a single command.)

-The simplest way to run it is with `peoplemath --inmemstore`, which will use a simple in-memory implementation of the API.
+To run the backend server locally, install the [Go toolchain](https://golang.org/dl/) (1.14 or later), and run `go run . --inmemstore` in the `backend` directory.
+The `--inmemstore` argument will make the backend use a simple in-memory implementation of the API.
 This has no external dependencies, but data written will not survive a restart of the API server.

-To persist the API data and exercise the Cloud Datastore persistence layer, the [Cloud Datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) can be used: install and start the emulator, then set the environment variables according to the instructions, set the `GOOGLE_CLOUD_PROJECT` environment variable, and run `peoplemath` with no arguments.
+To persist the API data and exercise the Cloud Datastore persistence layer, the [Cloud Datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) can be used: install and start the emulator, then set the environment variables according to the instructions, set the `GOOGLE_CLOUD_PROJECT` environment variable, and start the backend server by running `go run .` with no arguments.

-The front-end tests can be run via `ng test`, and the back-end tests via `go test` in the `backend` directory.
+The front-end tests can be run via `npx ng test`, and the back-end tests via `go test ./...` in the `backend` directory.

 By default, the permissions functionality is turned off.
 If you would like to test it using the in-memory datastore, follow the general instructions for turning on authentication above, and use the `--inmemstore` flag along with `--defaultdomain your.domain`.
 This `defaultdomain` will be granted both read and write access to all parts of the application, while users from other domains will be denied.